 3 Unexpected Reasons Couples Start Fighting Over Money

-Here are the top three issues that they believe cause money problems in relationships, and their advice on how to get back on track:
+Here are the top three issues that they believe lead to couples fighting over money, as well as their advice on how to get back on track.

-“How people use money is a reflection of their values,” Yusim says.
-Your values are important, no matter how lavish or simple your attitude towards money is.
+“How people use money is a reflection of their values,” says Yusim.
 “It’s not like some money values are okay and others aren’t.
 The focus should be about how everybody’s needs and values can be represented in the relationship.”

 2. Peer Pressure